Article I. Membership

 - The President, at his/her discretion, may authorize the Treasurer to sign ATA-Houston checks, promissory notes, or any other vehicles not to exceed a limit decided by the President.
 Both the President’s and the Treasurer’s signatures shall be required for amounts above this limit.

 - The recommendation of the President and the approval of the Board of Directors can dismiss any two Executive Committee members for reasons other than being absent at ExCom meetings.
 The President may also create and/or fill a maximum of two positions for the Executive Committee upon approval by the Board of Directors.

-- The Secretary shall handle all official correspondence, file all records and communications.
+- The Secretary shall handle all official correspondence, and file all records and communications.
 The Secretary shall record all of the proceedings of the Executive Committee, the Board of Directors, and General Assembly meetings and receive all reports and recordings of committees.
-The secretary shall process and file all business correspondence and documents that come before him/her and is disposed of by the ATA-Houston organization, and shall act as a member exofficio of all committees.
+The secretary shall process and file all business correspondence and documents that come before him/her and is disposed of by the ATA-Houston organization, and shall act as a member ex officio of all committees.

-- The Secretary shall file with the responsible authorities and follow through all income tax return documents prepared by the Treasurer.
+- The Secretary shall file with the responsible authorities and follow through with all income tax return documents prepared by the Treasurer.

 - The Secretary shall assist the President in the performance of his/her duties.
 The President shall define additional authority and responsibilities for the Secretary.
 In the absence of the President, the Secretary may be assigned to deputize the President.

-- The Treasurer shall handle all funds of the organization, shall keep complete and accurate record of the receipts and disbursements, prepare annual income/loss and asset/liability statements in line with the generally accepted accounting principles, and report at the Board and General Assembly meetings when necessary.
+- The Treasurer shall handle all funds of the organization, shall keep complete and accurate records of the receipts and disbursements, prepare annual income/loss and asset/liability statements in line with the generally accepted accounting principles, and report at the Board and General Assembly meetings when necessary.